npct/pct-commute-schools-overlay/README.md

-tend to be highly concentrated in city centres and out-of-town employment zones, schools are much more widely dispersed throughout residential areas such as suburbs, towns and villages; thus school journeys are likely to more closely align with the other journeys people make within these residential areas.
+tend to be highly concentrated in city centres and out-of-town employment zones, schools are much more widely dispersed throughout residential areas such as suburbs, towns and villages; thus school journeys are likely to more closely align with the other non-commute journeys that people make within these residential areas, such as visiting friends or accessing local shops and services.

 We illustrate the potential for safe routes to schools using data from Leeds and West Yorkshire.

-## Methods
+# Methods

 To investigate cycle propensity, vector and raster approaches were explored, as illustrated in Figure